-Pick a sunny spot, for planting, and fill your salsa garden with the ingredients listed below.
-Suggestions for the number of plants to grow, both in the ground and in containers, is provided and you'll find links to specific growing instructions for each vegetable.
+Pick a sunny spot for planting, and fill your salsa garden with the ingredients listed below.
+Suggestions for the number of plants to grow, both in the ground and in containers, are provided and you'll find links to specific growing instructions for each vegetable.

 01 of 07

 Tomato plants can grow very large.
-They will need a minimum of 2 sq. ft. per plant in your garden or 1 plant per container.
-For your salsa garden, 3 tomato plants should keep you going all summer, if you don't eat them right off the vine first.
+They will need a minimum of two square feet per plant in your garden or one plant per container.
+For your salsa garden, three tomato plants should keep you going all summer if you don't eat them right off the vine first.

 02 of 07